tomer78/typescript-demo/README.md

-# typesciptCode samples. like:
+The Project Contains typescipt code samples including like:
-* Working with dom elements
+* Working with DOM elements
 * Classes
 * Interfaces
 * Jquery and jquery plugins intergration with typescipt